CloudMade/Crude/README.md

 Crude is a clever JavaScript library from [CloudMade](http://cloudmade.com) that allows you to create human-readable APIs to RESTful services, inspired by the Rails routing engine.

+Crude takes away all the cruft from REST-related code so that you can focus on the actual data instead of remembering what URL schemas, HTTP methods and parameters to use.
+It also makes your code more bulletproof, as you won't have to change the code throughout your whole project in case something on the server changes.

 Initially a part of a closed-source client code for an upcoming CloudMade service, it's now released under an open source BSD-type license.
 It's designed to work both as a browser library and a CommonJS module for server-side platforms like Node.js.
 It also has a complete Jasmine-powered test coverage.
+Enjoy!

 ## Basic usage example